 Brussels and Bruges are only about an hour apart by train, so it is possible to do a day trip to Bruges from Brussels.
-However, we would really recommend spending a night in Bruges to experience the city’s nightlife and the calm that comes after some of the day trippers depart.
+However, we would really recommend spending the night to experience the city’s nightlife and the calm that comes after some of the day trippers depart.
 Trains costs about €20-30 each way, depending on class of service.
-The train station is about 2km from the historic center.
+The train station is a little over a mile from the historic center.

 With hundreds of Belgian beers, Cambrinus is a perfect stop for beer pilgrims.
 The beer menu is massive, and all the staff are very knowledgeable and can help you find something to your liking.
 The food at this brasserie is also excellent, from the Belgian specialties to the Italian offerings.

-Park Restaurant is one of the most romantic restaurants in Bruges.
+Park Restaurant is one of the most romantic restaurants in the city.
 Set in an intimate mansion house, this fine dining establishment serves perfectly-cooked steaks and seafood and specializes in wine pairings.